andngdtudk/andngdtudk.github.io/blog-posts/Dyn.md

 $$\mathbf{x}(t) = \begin{bmatrix} \text{position}_x(t) \\ \text{position}_y(t) \\ \text{velocity}_x(t) \\ \text{velocity}_y(t) \\ \text{heading}(t) \end{bmatrix} \in \mathbb{R}^5$$

-But for a more sophisticated system — say, a learning agent with internal memory and decision-making processes — the state space might be much higher dimensional and include discrete components representing the agent's current policy parameters, memory states, or decision modes.
+But for a more sophisticated system - say, a learning agent with internal memory and decision-making processes, the state space might be much higher dimensional and include discrete components representing the agent's current policy parameters, memory states, or decision modes.

 The power of the state space representation is that it provides a geometric view of system behavior.
 Every possible system configuration corresponds to a point in this space, and the system's evolution over time traces out a **trajectory** or **orbit** through the state space.

 ## System Dynamics: The Rules of Evolution

-The evolution of a dynamic system is governed by its **dynamics** — mathematical rules that specify how the state changes over time.
+The evolution of a dynamic system is governed by its **dynamics**, mathematical rules that specify how the state changes over time.
 We can represent these rules in several ways:

 ### Continuous-Time Systems